SpeechAndBrainResearchLab/speechandbrainresearchlab.github.io/_pages/blog-list-example.md

-#---
+---
-#title: Blog Example - List
+title: Research
-#subtitle: Here is a list of research projects our members are corrently conducting.
+subtitle: Here is a list of research projects our members are corrently conducting.
-#---
+---

 ### Research Projects
 You can change your blog style in the `settings.yml` file.